ARCO-Lab/WELLWebsite/README.md

-Make consistent formatting from ai analysis api to avoid issues fix readme todo when logger added, get name for Logger(last digit in alphabet (L = 2)) and then number of logger for station id db wise (parse in the loggerservice itself) create new table for sample data using same encoding for each creek
+Make consistent formatting from ai analysis api to avoid issues fix readme todo when logger added, get name for Logger(last digit in alphabet (L = 2)) and then number of logger for station id db wise (parse in the loggerservice itself) create new table for sample data using same encoding for each creek make download also have longtitude and latitude remove legends on same things, like loggers and sites in the same creek to save space

 After august 4: